-The butter had to be melted, Mary suggests doing this in a small pan, but I opted for the microwave.
+The butter (75g) had to be melted, Mary suggests doing this in a small pan, but I opted for the microwave.
 This was then put to one side to cool.

-Next it was a case of cracking six, yes six, eggs into a bowl (luckily my chickens are laying well again now, so we have an abundance of eggs) together with the sugar.
+Next it was a case of cracking six, yes six, eggs into a bowl (luckily my chickens are laying well again now, so we have an abundance of eggs) together with the caster sugar (175g).
 This then had to be put over a pan of hot water and whisked with an electric whisk on high speed until the mixture became pale and creamy and thick enough to leave a trail on the surface.
 My eggs always seem a lot yellower than shop bought ones, so I ended up whisking the mixture for over ten minutes to get it a lovely pale colour.
 The bowl then had to be removed from the pan and you had to continue to whisk it until it was cold.
 This was another ten minutes and by now both wrists were aching from where I had swapped the mixer from hand to hand.
 This definitely wasn’t a quick cake to make!

-The flour and cornflour then had to be sieved into a separate bowl and half of this mixture was folded into the egg mixture (with a metal spoon of course).
+The self-raising flour (150g) and cornflour (2 level tbsp) then had to be sieved into a separate bowl and half of this mixture was folded into the egg mixture (with a metal spoon of course).
 It was quite difficult to fold this in as the egg mixture was so light, the flour slowly sank through to the bottom and didn’t really want to combine with the egg mixture, I kept finding little pockets of flour.
 Then you had to carefully pour half the cooled butter around the edge of the mixture and lightly fold this in.
 You then had to repeat this with the remaining flour and butter.
 I had a huge bowl full of mixture.

 The mixture was poured into the tin and the surface was levelled.
 It was about 1cm from the top of the tin, so I was slightly worried that it would overflow if it rose too much.
 The cake mixture was put in the oven for 40 minutes.
 After 40 minutes I had a look, it was enormous and had risen well over the top of the tin, but luckily had not fallen over the side.
 The cake was still a bit soft on top so it was popped back in for another 5 minutes and then another 5 minutes.
 After this it was firm and had begun to come away from the sides, so it was time for it to be taken out of the oven.
 It was left to cool for a few minutes and then turned out.
 At this point I was worried, the cake seemed very light but too heavy for its height (if that makes sense) and appeared to be falling in on itself.
 I quickly popped the tin back over it and left it for 10 or so minutes before removing the tin again.
 This seemed to do the trick and the cake remained how it should!